Mae West

 Myron Breckinridge flies to Europe to get a sex-change operation and is transformed into the beautiful Myra.
 She travels to Hollywood, meets up with her rich Uncle Buck and, claiming to be Myron's widow, demands money.
 Instead, Buck gives Myra a job in his acting school.
 There, Myra meets aspiring actor Rusty and his girlfriend, Mary Ann.
 With Myra as catalyst, the trio begin to outrageously expand their sexual horizons.

-While on her way by stagecoach to visit relatives out west, Flower Belle Lee is held up by a masked bandit who also takes the coach's shipment of gold.
+On her way by stagecoach to visit relatives out west, Flower Belle Lee is held up by a masked bandit who also takes the coach's shipment of gold.
 When he abducts Flower Belle and they arrive in town, Flower Belle is suspected of being in collusion with the bandit.

-New York singer and nightclub owner Lady Lou has more men friends than you can imagine.
-One of them is a vicious criminal who’s escaped and is on the way to see “his” girl, not realising she hasn’t exactly been faithful in his absence.
+New York singer and nightclub owner Lady Lou has more male friends than can be imagined.
+One is a vicious escaped criminal on the way to see 'his' girl, unaware she hasn't exactly been faithful in his absence.
 Help is at hand in the form of young Captain Cummings, a local temperance league leader.

 For the first time one of Hollywood's greatest stars tells his own story, in his own words.
 From a childhood of poverty to global fame, Cary Grant, the ultimate self-made star, explores his own screen image and what it took to create it.